 Avoid Drowsy Driving Accidents

 I’m Ed Smith, an East Sacramento car accident lawyer.
-According to a report by the California Highway Patrol (CHP), drowsy driving may be as serious a risk on the road as someone who has been drinking or using drugs.
+According to a report by the California Highway Patrol (CHP), drowsy driving may be a serious risk on the road as someone who has been drinking or using drugs.
 Learn a few ways to avoid drowsy driving to keep yourself, your family and others safe on the road.

 Drowsy Driving Is a Serious Problem